dotnet/docs/docs/fsharp/whats-new/fsharp-9.md

 ### Signature tooltips shown mid-pipeline

-Previously, no signature help was offered in a situation like the following, where a function in the middle of a pipeline already had a complex curried parameter (for example, a lambda) applied to it.
+Previously, signature help wasn't offered in a situation like the following, where a function in the middle of a pipeline already had a complex curried parameter (for example, a lambda) applied to it.
 Now, the signature tooltip shows up for the next parameter (`state`):

 ![tooltip](../media/whats-new/fsharp-9/help.png)